gijo-varghese/flying-pages/README.md

 `flyingPages` accepts an optional options object with the following parameters:

-- `startDelay`: Start prefetching after a delay (in seconds).
+- `delay`: Start prefetching after a delay (in seconds).
 If not set or set to 0, will be started when browser becomes idle, using `requestIdleCallback`.
 Default to 0.
 - `ignoreKeywords`: An array of keywords to ignore from prefetching.
 Example `['/logout','/cart','about.html','sample.png','#']`.
 - `maxRPS`: Maximum requests per second the queue should process.
 Set to 0 to process all requests immediately (without queue).
 Default to 3.
-- `mouseHoverDelay`: Delay in prefetching links on mouse hover (in milliseconds).
+- `hoverDelay`: Delay in prefetching links on mouse hover (in milliseconds).
 Default 200.

 ## How it Works?